Code-Institute-Submissions/lulu-loves/README.md

 # Lulu Loves

 Lulu loves... clean ingredients, cruelty-free, wallet friendly self care for teens.
 Turn your bathroom into your own personal spa.
 Handmade bath bombs and pamper products delivered to your door.
 Join the self care club!

 ## UX

 ### The Strategy Plane

-#### User Stories
+#### User Persona

+You can view the user persona in assets > user persona

 Sadie Ryan is 13 and lives with her family.
 She is a huge fan of bath and beauty products.
 - As a customer I would like to purchase bath and beauty products.